Proekspert is looking for an Android developer to join a large-scale mobile application project

 Let’s start with the general background before discussing the job offer.
 How does Proekspert help meet business challenges?
 Is there a digital solution for every problem?

-Concerning whether digital solves everything, it sometimes becomes evident that a customer’s problem does not have a suitable digital solution and that the solution lies elsewhere.
-In this case, we tell the customer that technology is not the solution.
-We do not fall into the trap of “the customer said they want an application, so we need to throw something together.”
+Concerning whether digital solves everything, it sometimes becomes evident that a client’s problem does not have a suitable digital solution and that the solution lies elsewhere.
+In this case, we tell the client that technology is not the solution.
+We do not fall into the trap of “the client said they want an application, so we need to throw something together.”
 Rather, we want to provide real benefits to our clients.
 In most cases, however, there is a digital solution to the problem.

 What exactly is the assignment with this phone app?